ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 ```

 Ledger is automatically recognized as the signature mechanism on `Mainnet`, and so the CLI
 asks the user to authorize the ledger to provide extended public key information to it.
-This
+The tool
-info is used by the tool to get the ledger addresses.
+uses this info to get the ledger addresses.

 On the ledger a `Provide Extended Public Key` window is going to be active.
 Navigate to the ledger `Accept`
 window by using the ledger's right button, and then authorize the request by pressing both left and
 right buttons.

-After that, the first `Mainnet` ledger address is shown.
+After that, CLI shows the first `Mainnet` ledger address.

 ```text
 Ledger address: P-avax1kdzq569g2c9urm9887cmldlsa3w3jhxe0knfy5
 ```

-Next the user is asked to specify the control keys.
+Next CLI asks the user to specify the control keys.

 ```text
 Configure which addresses may make changes to the subnet.